 Here's some fragments (mostly to do with Statistics) that may or may not be well known (to those that know them).
 If you have any comments on the ideas - especially references to books where I can find out more about them (or why they're a bad idea) - please send them along to firstname.lastname@example.org.
 Feel free to copy and reuse everything on this web site (at your own risk), but I would appreciate an acknowledgement if you do.

 I am extremely short-sighted.
 A few years ago there didn't seem to be a lot known about the causes of this; in particular, there were no really rigorous experiments done to establish the effects of exposure to near work, such as reading.
-Myopia and Near Work argued for just such an experiment; it gives a few references to the state of knowledge at present and shows how such an experiment might be done, in sufficient detail to get an idea of the number of volunteers that might be needed.
+Myopia and Near Work argued for just such an experiment; it gives a few references to the state of knowledge at at that time and shows how such an experiment might be done, in sufficient detail to get an idea of the number of volunteers that might be needed.
 There is sufficient precedent from the few studies that have been done to assess other interventions, in particular the use of special glasses, to establish this.

 More recent work shows that the connection may be between lack of exposure to daylight and myopia.
 URLs like http://www.newscientist.com/article/mg20427331.100-generation-specs-stopping-the-shortsight-epidemic.html?full=true report both observational studies of children and experiments with chicks, a very powerful combination: the studies of children show relevance in Homo Sapiens, and the studies in chicks show that lack of exposure to daylight can cause myopia, so that the effect in children need not be due to myopic children avoiding outdoor activities.